skimia/assets/README.md

 [![StyleCI](https://styleci.io/repos/51383045/shield)](https://styleci.io/repos/51383045)
 [![Gitter](https://img.shields.io/gitter/room/skimia/StumpCMF.svg?style=flat-square)](https://gitter.im/skimia/StumpCMF?utm_source=share-link&utm_medium=link&utm_campaign=share-link)

-This package is based on [Stolz/Assets](https://github.com/Stolz/Assets) for managing assets but in thos package all asset must be configured in one configuration file.
+This package is based on [Stolz/Assets](https://github.com/Stolz/Assets) for managing assets but in this package all asset must be configured in one configuration file.

 exemple for add a new lib in my project
 - composer or npm require package